BREAKING FREE – Gay Life Before the Plague

 Usually creating these boggling icons for the coloring book YE GODS! has felt like giving birth, and this latest one, Icon #20 – TLALOC, God of Storms, felt rather like dropping sextuplets!
 I prematurely squeezed out two fully formed sections that I posted for the world’s delectation: the historical delirium of Tlalocan and the phantasmagorical Earth Monster.
 With the thundering central figure and his four wet vignettes, delivering myself of the Storm God himself was like birthing quintuplets.
 I guess that makes septuplets.
 Whatever…

 I apologize for the dazzling intricacy of this icon and the fact that the curious mural of Tlalocan doesn’t much lend itself to coloring.
-I mean, look at that minuscule detail of heavenly frolic.
+I mean, look at that minuscule detail.
 However, since it’s in 300 dpi, you could blow it up three or four times to color in.
 This icon is the story of the Storm God, so lots of detail needs to be explained.
-The first is that the deity hovers between two root images from his deep past, at the bottom the wild mural from Teotihuacan of the eighth heaven he rules, and at top center his stylized face as Chac from an ancient Mayan temple, both from a thousand years before the Aztecs.
+The first is that the deity hovers between two root images from his deep past, at the bottom the border of the wild mural from Teotihuacan, and at top center his stylized face as Chac from an ancient Mayan temple, surmounted by another piece if the Teotihuacan mural, both from at least a thousand years before the Aztecs.

 More immediately, the four vignettes are significant in two ways.
 The figures in squares at the top corners represent specific seasons in the growth of the all-important maize.
 They’re drawn from Codex Borgia, but I don’t know which is what.
 Two of Borgia’s pages have five each of similar Tlalocs, and that quinqunx format is respectfully reflected in this icon.
 The figures in the circles are symbols of just two of the several solar months “ruled” by Tlaloc, Atlcualco (left—“Water Abandoned,” roughly in February) and Atemoztli (right—“Water Downward Falling,” roughly in December).
 So much for the solar calendar lesson.